BitBalloon/middleman-homepage/source/docs/http_headers.md

 ---
-layout: docs
 title: HTTP Headers
 position: 4
+layout: docs
 ---

 ## Headers & Basic Auth

-You can configure custom headers and basic auth for your Netlify site by adding a `_headers` file to the root of your site folder.
+You can configure custom headers and basic auth for your BitBalloon site by adding a `_headers` file to the root of your site folder.

 ### Custom headers